-The Mount Royal University Office of International Education field school to India takes place every two years and is open to students in the faculties of Communication Studies and Health and Community Studies.
+The Mount Royal University Office of International Education field school to India takes place every two years and is open to all students from across the university.
+Students will complete 2 General Education Designated Courses within this field school.

 Journalism student Curtis Dowhaniuk, who was part of the 2012 cohort, returned to India in 2014 as a peer mentor.
 His goal with this video feature was to capture what the India Field School experience meant to various students.